-Eugene Chan is Senior Lecturer in the Department of Marketing, Monash Business School, Monash University.
+Eugene Chan is Associate Professor in the Division of Consumer Science at Purdue University.
 He holds a Ph.D. in management from the University of Toronto, a M.A. in social sciences from the University of Chicago, and an A.B.
 (Hons.) in psychology from the University of Michigan.
 He also has an A.R.C.T.
 (Hons.) in piano performance from the Royal Conservatory of Music.

 Time pressure changes the risks you take.

 Saqib, N. U., & Chan, E. Y. (2015).
 Time pressure reverses risk preferences.
 Organizational Behavior and Human Decision Processes, 130, 58-68.

 Prospect Theory states that people are risk-averse over gains and risk-seeking over losses.
 But we find that the opposite happens when people are under time pressure.
 Shall we wait for a sale on HDTV we’re admiring at?
 Should I opt for the risky surgery if I only have a few hours to decide?
 How do daytraders invest in the stock market and react to market volatility?

 Chan, E. Y., & Zlatevska, N. (2019).
 Is meat sexy?
 Meat preference as a function of the sexual motivation system.
 Food Quality and Preference, 74, 78-87.

 Why do men eat more meat than women?
 One possibility is that meat can signal not just wealth but also “status.”
 So, when men are motivated to signal their status, worth, and attractiveness to women, they may eat more meat as a means to do so.
 So yes, meat can be “sexy.”

 Conservatives are healthier than liberals.
 Here’s why.

 Chan, E. Y. (2019).
 Political orientation and physical health: The role of personal responsibility.
 Personality and Individual Differences, 141, 117-122.